-115.67 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion Protection from retaliation is guided by policy 8.07 Reporting Sexual Assault and Sexual Harassment.
-The Jail Administrator is charged with monitoring for retaliation.
-The Jail Administrator identified during the interview that this is done by conducting and documenting a monthly status check with inmates and by monitoring inmate disciplinary reports; changes in inmate housing; and being alert to unfair or inconsistent practices regarding inmates' rights and needs.
+115.67 Agency protection against retaliation

+Protection from retaliation is guided by policy 8.07 Reporting Sexual Assault and Sexual Harassment.
+The Jail Administrator, the PREA Coordinator and the Senior Corrections Officer are charged with monitoring for retaliation.
+They identified during interviews that this is done by conducting and documenting a monthly status check with inmates and by monitoring inmate disciplinary reports; changes in inmate housing; and being alert to unfair or inconsistent practices regarding inmates' rights and needs.
 Should any person who cooperates with a sexual misconduct investigation express fear of retaliation it is the task of the Jail Administrator and Director of Security to protect inmates and staff from retaliation by various methods such as inmate housing changes; transfers out of the jail, removal of alleged staff or inmate abusers from contact with alleged victims and providing emotional support services for inmates and staff that fear retaliation as a result of making a report or cooperating with an investigation.
-Both the Jail Administrator and the PREA Compliance Manager were able to verify the processes outlined in policy.
-The auditor recommended that the MCCC have a stated method of documenting follow-up with inmates when they check-in to ensure that there is no retaliation.
-They stated they would follow this recommendation by keeping a written log
+Those assigned to monitor for retaliation were able to verify the processes outlined in policy.

-115.68 Post-allegation protective custody Auditor Overall Determination: Meets Standard Auditor Discussion MCCC staff typically finds alternative housing units that provide protection for the inmate without segregating or isolating them.
-If they use protective custody it is for very limited duration only until they can find appropriate housing.
+115.68 Post-allegation protective custody Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed MCCC Policy 8.12 Housing and interviewed the Jail Administrator, staff and inmates.
+MCCC staff typically find alternative housing units that provide protection for the inmate without segregating or isolating them.
+If they use protective custody, it is for very limited duration only until they can find appropriate housing.
+There has been no use of protective custody for this purpose.

-115.71 Criminal and administrative agency investigations Auditor Overall Determination: Meets Standard Auditor Discussion The auditor interviewed staff and inmates and the jail investigators.
-There have been no investigations to review.
-Through interviews with the investigators it was determined that investigations are not terminated should the source of the allegation recant.
-Administrative investigations include efforts to determine whether staff actions/failures contributed to the abuse documented through written reports, which will include physical/testimonial evidence, credibility assessments and investigative facts and findings.
-All written reports will be retained for as long as the alleged abuser is incarcerated or employed by the facility plus five years.
-Investigations will not be terminated due to the departure of an alleged abuser or victim.
-These steps are properly documented in the policy 8.08 Investigations.
+115.71 Criminal and administrative agency investigations Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed MCCC Policy 8.08 Investigations: Criminal and Administrative, Referrals, Coordinated Response the auditor interviewed staff and inmates and the jail investigators.
+There were no allegations made during the last 12 months.
+The MCCC provided an investigation from 2022 for the auditor to review.
+Through interviews with the investigators, it was determined that investigations are not terminated should the source of the allegation recant.
+Administrative investigations reports did not include efforts to determine whether staff actions/failures contributed to the abuse, the nature of any physical evidence, credibility assessments and investigative facts and findings.
+The reports only included testimonial evidence through witness statements.
+All written reports are retained for as long as the alleged abuser is incarcerated or employed by the facility plus five years.
+Investigations are not terminated due to the departure of an alleged abuser or victim.
+There was documentation as to whether the agency informed the inmate as to whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded.